 Welcome to the website of Altarnun Parish Council

-Altarnun Village lies in the valley of the Penpont Water and the parish is divided by the A30 trunk road which passes through Fivelanes which was once an important stopping place for stage coaches.
-As the largest parish church on Bodmin Moor, the church of St Nonna is known as the Cathedral of the Moor.
+The stunning parish church of St Nonna is known as the Cathedral of the Moor.
 It was built largely in the 15th century in the Perpendicular style, with its bell tower standing 109 ft (33 m) high.
 It is notable for a fine Norman font and old woodwork, including the screen, bench-ends and communion rails which date to 1684.
-The screen is one of the finest 15th century examples in Cornwall; it has three gates and the cornice of vines and tracery and vaulting are finely carved.
+The screen is one of the finest 15th century examples in Cornwall; it has three gates and the carved cornice of vines and tracery and vaulting are extraordinary.

 More modern evolvements are a thriving primary school and preschool situated just up the hill at Five Lanes, numerous sports and social clubs, for both the young and more mature and our twinning with Gueltas in Brittany, France.